suppergerrie2/ModJam5/README.md

 4. Setup a forge environment by running `gradlew setupDecompWorkspace` If you are using eclipse you also need to run `gradlew eclipse`
 5. Now launch your IDE and import the folder you cloned this repository in as a project.

+After making the changes you can send a pull request!
+[Github help page](https://guides.github.com/activities/forking/)

 Now you can also launch the game and edit the code!
 For more information you can go to [my modding tutorial](https://www.suppergerrie2.com/minecraft-1-12-modding-with-forge-1-getting-started/)